Google Sheets import utility

 pass to the constructor are your OAuth ID and the key to the

 spreadsheet.
-You can find the key to your spreadsheet in the URL (eg here
+You can find the key to your spreadsheet in the URL.
+In this example of a URL,

 the key to the spreadsheet is highlighted in green: